OWASP/CheatSheetSeries/cheatsheets/Laravel_CheatSheet.md

 </form>
 ```

-For Ajax requests, you can setup the [X-CSRF-Token header](https://laravel.com/docs/csrf#csrf-x-csrf-token).
+For AJAX requests, you can setup the [X-CSRF-Token header](https://laravel.com/docs/csrf#csrf-x-csrf-token).

 Laravel also provides the ability to exclude certain routes from CSRF protection using the `$except` variable in your CSRF middleware class.
 Typically, you would want to exclude only stateless routes (e.g. APIs or webhooks) from CSRF protection.
 If any other routes are excluded, these may result in CSRF vulnerabilities.